 I’m smoothing the petals down onto the cone itself, and that’s the first part of the rose finished, so I’ll place it into some flower foam while preparing the next layer of petals.

 The Second Layer of Petals

-For the next layer of petals, I’m going to use the middle shade of flower paste and the middle size cutter.
+For the next layer of petals, I will use the middle shade of flower paste and the middle size cutter.

-I will need four petals cut with this medium size cutter making sure the edges are cut cleanly.
+I will need four petals cut with this medium-sized cutter, making sure the edges are cut cleanly.

-Dusting a little cornflour/cornstarch into my hand, and using the ball tool I soften the edges of the petals, my aim is to get rid of the sharp cut look.
+Dusting a little cornflour/cornstarch into my hand and using the ball tool, I soften the petals’ edges, and I aim to get rid of the sharp cut look.
 After working on each one, I’ll place it under the cling film/plastic wrap.
 Refer to Video at 12:59

 Now they’re ready to mount onto my cone.